-The Abrogation of the 1960 Constitution by Siyad Barre’s Supreme Revolutionary Council Coup 1969 - First Charter of the Coup and Abrogation of the Constitution (in Italian).
-Despite Article 71(2) of the 2004 Somalian TF Charter statement that the provisions of the 1960 Constitution may “apply in respect of all matters not covered and not inconsistent with the Charter”, the 1960 Constitution remains abrogated and was, despite the illegality of the 1969 military coup, replaced in May 1979 by a new Constitution (Law No. 16 of 20 May 1979).
+The Abrogation of the 1960 Constitution by Siyad Barre’s Supreme Revolutionary Council Coup 1969 - First Charter of the Coup and Abrogation of the Constitution (in Italian) and also expressly by the Decree of the Supreme Revolutionary Council No. 38 of 24 February 1970.
+Despite Article 71(2) of the 2004 Somalian TF Charter statement that the provisions of the 1960 Constitution may “apply in respect of all matters not covered and not inconsistent with the Charter”, the 1960 Constitution remains abrogated and was, regardless of the illegality of the 1969 military coup, replaced in May 1979 by a new Constitution (Law No. 16 of 20 May 1979).

 Siyad Barre Constitution 1979.
 A Referendum on the 1979 Constitution was held on 25 August 1979 .
 The outcome of a referendum on the 1979 Constitution was reported as having been a Yes vote of 99.79% (3,597,592 Yes votes).

 5. The Re-assertion of the Somaliland Sovereignty on 19 May 1991 at Burao Grand Conference of the Somaliland Communities.